4.2 Solving by Factoring

 Introduction

-Solving with the Zero-Product Principle
+Solving with the Zero-Product Property

 Suppose we have two quantities, \(A\) and \(B\), and that their product is \(A \cdot B=0\).
-Does that tell us anything about \(A\) and/or \(B\)?
+What does that tell us about \(A\) and \(B\)?

-It does!
 If \(A\cdot B=0\), then it must be that \(A=0\) or \(B=0\) or, perhaps, both are equal to zero.
 There's no alternative; one (or both) must be equal to zero, guaranteed.
+This is called the zero-product property.

-If \(a \cdot b = 0\), then \(a = 0\) or \(b = 0\).
+If \(A \cdot B = 0\), then \(A = 0\) or \(B = 0\).

 It's important to point out that this only works for the number \(0\), hence the name zero-product property.
-If \(A\cdot B=6\) then there's no guarantee that either \(A=6\) or \(B=6\).
+For instance, if \(A\cdot B=6\) then there's no guarantee that either \(A=6\) or \(B=6\), it could easily just as easily be that \(A=2\) and \(B=3\).

 Solve \((x+5)(x-7)=0\)